-The Advisory Committee consists of currently eight highly experienced individuals who work on a voluntary base and serve in their personal capacity.
-For the composition of the Advisory Committee, attention was paid to assure that members come from multiple jurisdictions, and from different relevant professional backgrounds.
+The Advisory Committee currently consists of eight highly experienced individuals who work on a voluntary base and serve in their personal capacity.
+For the composition of the Advisory Committee, attention was paid to ensuring that members come from multiple jurisdictions, and from different relevant professional backgrounds.
 The public and private sectors as well as non-governmental organizations and academia are represented.

 The members of the Advisory Committee are generally appointed by the Governing Board and serve for an initial term of one year.
 More information on the current Advisory Committee can be found below.

-Natty B. Davis, II, collected over fifteen years of experience in distinguished public service at the highest level of the Liberian Government where he served, inter alia, as Former Chairman of the National Investment Commission (NIC), Chair of the Inter-Ministerial Concession Committee, Minister of State without Portfolio and head of the Liberia Reconstruction and Development Committee (LRDC), Founder and Lead of Liberia’s Philanthropy Secretariat, Deputy Minister of Commerce and Industry, Acting Minister of Transport and Coordinator of Liberia’s Economic Financial Management Committee (EFMC).
-Since 2014, he has held the position as Sr. Partner of the Devin Corporation, which he co-founded in 1992, and since July 2016, Mr. Davis reassumed the role of Managing Director of the Firm.
-Mr. Davis has also consulted extensively outside of Liberia in the Unites States, Eastern and Southern Africa.
+Natty B. Davis, II, acquired over fifteen years of experience in distinguished public service at the highest level of the Liberian Government where he served, inter alia, as Former Chairman of the National Investment Commission (NIC), Chair of the Inter-Ministerial Concession Committee, Minister of State without Portfolio and head of the Liberia Reconstruction and Development Committee (LRDC), Founder and Lead of Liberia’s Philanthropy Secretariat, Deputy Minister of Commerce and Industry, Acting Minister of Transport and Coordinator of Liberia’s Economic Financial Management Committee (EFMC).
+Since 2014, he has held the position as Sr. Partner of the Devin Corporation, which he co-founded in 1992.
+In July 2016, Mr. Davis reassumed the role of Managing Director of the firm.
+Mr. Davis has also consulted extensively outside of Liberia in the United States as well as Eastern and Southern Africa.

 Peter Conze is a co-founder and partner of the Humboldt-Viadrina Governance Platform, where he advises on extractive industries and especially on negotiation support for developing countries.
 He worked for 35 years for the Deutsche Gesellschaft für internationale Zusammenarbeit (GIZ) including four years in Somalia and five years in South Africa.
 Peter Conze was one of the founders of the anti-corruption organization Transparency International.
 He advises the international secretariat of TI in its Africa activities.
 He is also a member of the board of directors of Transparency International – Germany.
 Peter studied law and political science.
 After finishing his legal education in Germany, he continued his studies at the Fletcher School of Law and Diplomacy in Boston, graduating with an M.A. in International Relations.